ElementAstro/calculator/README.md

     std::cout << "Result: " << result << std::endl;

     try {
+        // Try evaluating the expression with an integer result
-        std::string expr2 = "12.34 + 56.78";
+        // But this will throw an exception because the parameters are not an integer std::string expr2 = "12.34 + 56.78";
         int result2 = calculator::eval<int>(expr2);
         std::cout << "Result: " << result2 << std::endl;